-New development will primarily affect the existing impervious surfaces surrounding Harbor-UCLA Medical Center and Vermont Avenue.
-The volume of stormwater runoff is not expected to not significantly change due to the minimal disturbance of areas having with existing pervious surfaces.
-Areas designated as West Carson Residential 1 are the primary locations of pervious surfacespecific Plan Aarea, which will remain primarily undisturbed.
+New development will primarily affect the existing impervious surfaces surrounding Harbor-UCLA Medical Center and S. Vermont Avenue.
+The volume of stormwater runoff isnot expected to not-significantly change due to the minimal disturbance of areas having with existing pervious surfaces.
+Areas designated as West Carson Residential 1 are the primary locations of pervious surfaces-locations in theSpecific Plan Aarea, which will remain primarily undisturbed.